 What Is the Role of HDD Drill Rods?

-In Horizontal Directional Drilling (HDD), every component must perform under unique pressures—and drill rods are no exception.
-Designed specifically to handle the challenges of guided, trenchless installations, HDD drill rods are fundamental to accuracy, efficiency, and success in modern subsurface operations.
-Here’s how they make a difference:
+In Horizontal Directional Drilling (HDD), each part has to work under different pressures, and drill rods are no different.
+HDD drill rods are made to deal with the problems that come up during guided, trenchless installations.
+They are essential for accuracy, efficiency, and success in modern subsurface operations.
+Here’s how they change things:

-Deliver Torque and Rotation
+Give Torque and Rotation

-Steer the Bore Path
+Guide the Bore Path

 SHARE: